cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding.md

 ## Embedding result bodies

-By default the search API endpoints only return a list of links to the individual search results.
+By default, the search API endpoints only return a list of links to the individual search results.

 To get the actual bodies of the results, there are two options: